 Ultimately, victims of trucking accidents need to be aware that they can often hold truck drivers liable for their injuries caused by an accident, particularly in circumstances in which a trucker’s actions were considered negligent.
 Additionally, the trucking company itself may also be liable in situations in which a truck was not properly maintained.

 However, establishing liability following a trucking accident can be a complex process as fault may be assigned differently depending on the circumstances.
-Accordingly, it is often best to consult with an experienced trucking accident attorney if you have been injured in a collision with a tractor-trailer.
-A skilled attorney can help investigate the cause of your accident and assist in filing any potential claims.
+We invite you to review the comments of our clients and the recommendations of the legal industry and contact the experienced trucking accident attorneys at HLH or call 502-583-9701 for a free consultation.
+If you have been injured in a collision with a tractor-trailer our skilled attorneys can help investigate the cause of your accident and assist in filing any potential claims.